HowTo: FHEM – Structure, Modules & Worth Knowing

-After installing FHEM for the first time and the configuration page was reachable, the euphoria was great.
-After I had clicked on it a bit, this euphoria was quickly replaced by helplessness.
-FHEM is a powerful and very well maintained tool to connect different home automation devices.
-Unfortunately, it's one thing not: Intuitive.
+After I installed FHEM for the first time and the configuration page was actually accessible, the euphoria was great.
+After I clicked around for a bit, this euphoria was quickly replaced by helplessness.
+FHEM is a powerful and very well maintained tool for connecting various home automation devices.
+Unfortunately there's just one thing it's not: intuitive.

 In my opinion, this is the only disadvantage of FHEM or open source projects in general: you have to invest time and deal with the project.
-Unfortunately, it is often not something that you can easily assemble or plug and play on one evening.
+Unfortunately, it's often not something that can be put together or clicked together in one evening using plug and play.

-That is why I have made in this article to summarize and explain the most important basics of FHEM.
+That's why I've decided to summarize and explain the most important basics about FHEM in this article.

-Ideally, you will be able to set up a functional and secure FHEM configuration without having to torment yourself for days through forum posts and wiki pages.
+Ideally, you will be able to set up a functional and secure FHEM configuration without having to spend days slogging through forum posts and wiki pages.

-I will first write a little bit about the structure and the configuration of FHEM and in the further course I will introduce some useful (and partly also important) configuration snippets.
+I will first write a bit about the structure and configuration of FHEM and then present a few useful (and sometimes important) configuration snippets.

 Safety instructions